Table of Contents

 nmax=max_lines

 Maximum number of lines allowed to read from datafile, if the data comes from a pipe as supposed from file.
-[Default: 10000].
+A regular file will use the number of lines in the file as default.
+[Default: 0].

 ylog=t|f